robbestad/reverse-spaceinvaders/README.md

 License
 -------------
-The game code for Jetman jr is released under non-commercial BSD (http://opensource.org/licenses/BSD-3-Clause), which means you're free to fork it, develop and release new versions for non-commercial use.
+The game code for Reverse Space Invaders is released under non-commercial BSD (http://opensource.org/licenses/BSD-3-Clause), which means you're free to fork it, develop and release new versions for non-commercial use.
 I reserve the commercial use of this game, which means that if any commercial entity wants to put up this game on their portal, they must acquire a commercial license from me.
 The game uses ImpactJS, which has a separate license.
 To run and compile this game, you need the impactjs game